March 27, 2026

 A search under Section 132 or survey under Section 133A has been initiated Active enforcement proceedings block the voluntary disclosure route.

-Books, documents, or assets have been seized or called for under Section 132A Same as above.
-Enforcement action has already begun.
+Books, documents, or assets have been seized or called for under Section 132A Enforcement action has already begun.

 An assessment, reassessment, or revision is pending or completed for that year The department is already examining that year.
-ITR-U is not available (subject to the Budget 2026 exception described below).
+ITR-U is not available, except in the Budget 2026 post-Section 148 notice scenario described below.

 The Assessing Officer has received specific information under PMLA, Benami law, or income tax agreements (Section 90/90A) Prior information held by the department disqualifies the voluntary disclosure route.